Research Unit Media Psychology

 Duration: 04/2025 - 03/2026

-Leadership: Heidi Schulze, Prof. Dr. Diana Rieger
+Leadership: Heidi Schulze & Prof. Dr. Diana Rieger

 Financial support: EU, Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR)